How Much Does It Cost to Buy Property in the Netherlands?

 And then there is the big one:

-- Box 3 Wealth Tax (Vermogensbelasting): This is the defining feature of Dutch property investment taxation.
-The Netherlands does not tax actual rental income or capital gains for individual property investors.
-Instead, investment property falls under Box 3, which applies a deemed return of 6.04% taxed at 36% — an effective annual tax of approximately 2.17% of net asset value (property value minus mortgage debt, minus a EUR 57,000 tax-free threshold per person).
-For fiscal partners, the threshold doubles to EUR 114,000.
+• Box 3 Wealth Tax (Vermogensbelasting): This is the defining feature of Dutch property investment taxation.
+The Netherlands does not tax actual rental income or capital gains for individual property investors in this simplified model.
+Instead, investment property falls under Box 3.
+For planning purposes we use a 2026 bridging shorthand: 6.00% fictional yield on investments/other assets taxed at 36% — roughly 2.16% of net asset value per year (property value minus mortgage debt, minus a EUR 59,357 tax-free allowance per person).
+Fiscal partners use a combined allowance of EUR 118,714.
+The Belastingdienst applies category-specific yields and a debt threshold; this calculator uses one effective percentage — see the tooltips for the limitation.
 As you pay down your mortgage, your net equity rises and the Box 3 tax increases.

 Annual holding costs for a house (excluding Box 3) total approximately EUR 6,000.
 For an apartment, swap building insurance for VvE charges, bringing the total to approximately EUR 7,500/year.